paritytech/substrate/frame/alliance/README.md

 #### Root Calls

-- `init_members` - Initialize the Alliance, onboard founders, fellows, and allies.
+- `init_members` - Initialize the Alliance, onboard fellows and allies.
 - `disband` - Disband the Alliance, remove all active members and unreserve deposits.